Russian separatist forces in Ukraine: Equipment

-According to Armament Research Services (ARES), the rebels mostly used equipment that was available domestically before the Ukrainian crisis.
+According to Armament Research Services (ARES), the rebels mostly used equipment that was available domestically before the Russo-Ukrainian War.
 However, they were also seen with weapons that were not known to have been exported to Ukraine, or otherwise be available there, including some of the latest models of Russian military equipment, never exported outside Russia.
 According to the Donetsk People's Republic, all of its military equipment is "hardware that we took from the Ukrainian military".
 However, according to the Ukrainian government and the United States Department of State, this is a false.
 They claim the separatists have received military equipment from Russia, including multiple rocket launch systems and tanks.
-Although Russian officials deny supplying arms to the militia, substantial evidence proves supports this.
+Although Russian officials deny supplying arms to the militia.
 In August 2014 Ukrainian Defense Minister Valeriy Heletey said the proof for the weapons supply from Russia was that the fighters of the Donbas People's Militia were using Russian-made weapons never used (or bought) by the Ukrainian army.

 Such exclusively Russian equipment seen with pro-Russian separatists includes Russian modifications of T-72 tanks (particularly T-72B3 and T-72BA seen destroyed in Ukraine), BTR-82AM infantry fighting vehicle (adopted in Russia in 2013), BPM-97 armored personnel carriers, sophisticated anti-aircraft system Pantsir-S1, multipurpose vehicle GAZ Vodnik (adopted in Russia in 2005), Russian modifications of MT-LB, rocket-propelled flamethrower MRO-A, anti-tank missile Kornet, anti-materiel rifle ASVK, suppressed sniper rifle VSS Vintorez and others.